nu52808/pdsnd_github/README.md

 ### Description
 This project is focused on showcasing my capabilities in using Github.
-I will be showing my skill in being able to create/clone a repository, create commits, and update my remote repository.
+I will be showing my skill in being able to create/clone a repository, create commits, and update my remote repository, following the rules outlined in Udacity.

 ### Files used
 For this project, the main file being used is the bikeshare.py file and this current README.md file.